Warning! This page contains graphic descriptions and death scene photos.

 What struck me the most besides the confirmation that the ligatures were there as well was just the overall positioning of the victim’s body.
 As you can see in this picture, her legs are underneath the brush.
 This leg is also partially covered by brush.
 She appears to be grasping also some of those grass blades or branches and just the abnormal way that her legs are laying.
 Her left leg is sort of bent at an angle that way.
 For this to have been anything but a homicide, i.e., this was a suicide, this victim would have to tie three ligatures around her neck tightly and before death get into this position while that’s going on and her legs underneath the brush given that position and I just feel like that was not consistent with what we are seeing. . . .
 Yes, and another thing that this illustrates a little bit better also is the presence of particular matter, soil and grass on her skirt as well.
 So that’s another thing that would have had to happen.
 If this was a suicide she would have had to do all this stuff by herself.
-It is just not consistent with that theory (pages 323-324).
+It is just not consistent with that theory (trial transcript pages 323-324).

 Yarmolenko's clothes were wet, and during the suicide reenactment described in Part 3 of this report, grass and dirt naturally stuck to a wet hoodie and skirt simply by lying down on the ground.
 Some dirt particles also remained on the clothing from having been in a river beforehand.

-Contrary to what Dr. Nguyen testified as far his observing the ribbon to be tight, possibly due to progressive swelling as mentioned earlier, the first ligature, the ribbon, appeared to be loose in photos taken at the scene.
+Contrary to what Dr. Nguyen testified as far his observing the ribbon to be tight, possibly due to progressive swelling as mentioned earlier, the first ligature, the ribbon, appeared to be loose in some of the photos taken at the scene.
 This means that the remaining two ligatures were more likely the time-critical ones.
-Due to extensive swelling of the head, they may have appeared tighter at the time of the autopsy than they were at the time of death.
+Due to swelling of the head, they may have appeared tighter at the time of the autopsy than they were at the time of death.
 "Congestion of the head" is a phrase repeated among several research articles about findings in suicidal strangulation.

 Documented suicidal strangulations show that multiple ligatures with multiple knots are "not uncommon."
 Use of personal items as ligatures is a hallmark of suicidal strangulation, as seen in Yarmolenko's case.
 These and other possible findings in suicidal strangulation are cited in Part 2 of this report.